deleeuw/ACX/README.md

 # ACX
-Paper and code for smacof MDS acceleration using the alternating cyclic vector extrapolation method decribed by Nicolas Lepage-Saucier (JCAM, 439, 2024, 115607)
+Paper and code for smacof MDS acceleration using the alternating cyclic vector extrapolation method described by Nicolas Lepage-Saucier (JCAM, 439, 2024, 115607)